Step back in time and honour Redcliffe’s illustrious history

 Black & White Cabs Revin’ Up Redcliffe

 Calling all motor enthusiasts!
 Featuring an amazing display of custom and classic cars, Black & White Cabs Revin’ Up Redcliffe is proud to host over 100 vehicles.
 Patrons will get the chance to meet the owners and ‘talk shop’.
-Featuring displays from the Studebaker Car Club, Pontiac Car Club of QLD, Northern District Rod and Custom and Vintage Speedcar Association Queensland.
+Featuring displays from the Studebaker Car Club, Pontiac Car Club of QLD and Northern District Rod and Custom,

 Step back in time and re-live one of Redcliffe’s most treasured past times – the Penny Arcade!
 Originally situated under the rotunda on the Redcliffe Jetty in the 1800’s, this arcade was a hit with young and old alike.
 This year, the Penny Arcade has been recreated with a modern twist – featuring arcade games such as air hockey, pinball machine, twin shooter, foosball and more!

 Bringing the street to life are the many buskers and roving performers, who will be dotted along Redcliffe Parade.
 Featuring roving acrobats, crazy escaped convicts and some of the best buskers in the state, enjoy the free street entertainment as you browse the many market and food stalls.